1. The atmosphere is the envelope of_____________.

 Explanation: Moist winds from Indian Ocean bring rainfall.

-71. Local hot dry wind of North India during summer is called:
+71. Local hot dry wind of North India during summer is called_____________.

 A) Chinook